DUNE/dune-justin/docs/awt.md

 and site.
 There are links to lists of these events from the above pages for each site and storage, which can be used to view the history of the tests.

+For sites with at least one entry supporting GPUs, a GPU AWT jobs is also submitted each time which requires at least one GPU.
+If this job runs successfully, then the site's last successful GPU job time is updated.
+This is visible on the per-site pages and the main AWT results page.